-- Repairs result from wear and tear of your trade or business
+- Repairs resulting from wear and tear caused by your trade or business

-- Repairs are needed to keep your property operating efficiently in its normal condition
+- Repairs needed to keep your commercial property in its normal condition and operating efficiently

-- Repairs would need to be performed either more than once during a 10-year period (for buildings and building-related structures), or more than once during the property’s class life (for property other than buildings)
+Repairs required more than once during a 10-year period or during its class life